Hurricane Gladys (1968): Meteorological history

 The origins of Hurricane Gladys were from a tropical wave – a trough embedded in the trade winds – that moved across the Lesser Antilles on October 6.
 For the next few days, the wave moved across the Caribbean without any development.
 As the wave interacted with the Intertropical Convergence Zone, a large area of convection persisted across the region, spawning a series of low-pressure areas.
 One became a tropical depression near Swan Island offshore Honduras on October 11, and two days later another tropical depression formed near San Andrés island in the extreme southwestern Caribbean.
 The latter system, which would eventually become Gladys, moved slowly north-northwestward.
 An anticyclone in the region caused wind shear to decrease, allowing for gradual development.
 On October 15, a hurricane hunters flight observed winds of 52 mph; on that basis, the National Hurricane Center (NHC) upgraded the depression to Tropical Storm Gladys.
+Gladys's track and origin were fairly typical of October.

 After becoming a tropical storm, Gladys intensified into a hurricane near the Isle of Youth on October 16.
 Shortly thereafter it crossed the narrow but mountainous region of western Cuba.
 By the time the hurricane reached the southeastern Gulf of Mexico, a deep trough was moving eastward through the United States toward a weak anticyclone off the east coast.
 Gladys turned more to the north, passing just west of the Dry Tortugas, before resuming its north-northwest trajectory, possibly due to a mid-level low near Alabama.
 Around that time, the eye was reorganizing offshore southwestern Florida, and the hurricane failed to intensify significantly due to the eastern portion of the circulation being over the state.
 Early on October 19, Gladys made landfall near Homosassa after turning to the northeast, with peak winds estimated at 100 mph.
 It accelerated across the state due to the approaching trough, emerging into the Atlantic near St. Augustine.
 Paralleling the southeastern coast of the United States, Gladys passed just east of Cape Hatteras on October 20, although by that time the strongest winds remained along the eastern periphery.
 The approaching trough caused Gladys to gradually lose tropical characteristics, and on October 21 Gladys became extratropical just south of Nova Scotia.
 A few hours later, the former hurricane was absorbed by the cold front.

 Hurricane Gladys was active during the Apollo 7 spaceflight mission, and astronauts aboard took several pictures of the hurricane.
 Later, researchers were able to compare the photographs to airforce reconnaissance data, radar, and local weather networks, the first such hurricane to be observed with such varied data.